Students transfer to Quincy University for many different reasons, but they find a common experience:

 Meet Your Counselor

-The decision to transfer is an important one, and Jane is here to answer your questions about transfer credits, college life, financial aid, applying, and more.
+The decision to transfer is an important one, and Justin is here to answer your questions about transfer credits, college life, financial aid, applying, and more.

 You’re Admitted!
 What’s Next?